ollama/ollama/README.md

 </div>

 # Ollama
+#### Get up and running with large language models.

 [![Discord](https://dcbadge.vercel.app/api/server/ollama?style=flat&compact=true)](https://discord.gg/ollama)

-Get up and running with large language models.
+Ollama is a lightweight, extensible framework that enables you to effortlessly run a variety of open-source LLMs.
+With Ollama, you can explore the capabilities of LLMs, whether for development, research, or just for fun.

+It is free and open-source and serves as a wrapper by providing a simple API for creating, running, and managing models

+---

 ### Table of Contents